NZ's Ardern apologises as report into mosque attack faults focus on Islamist terror risks

 “We find it concerning that the Commissioners found systemic failures and an inappropriate concentration of resources towards Islamic terrorism, and yet state that these would not have made a difference to the terrorist being detected prior to the event,” the Islamic Women’s Council said in a statement.

-The report said there was no plausible way Tarrant’s plans could have been detected “except by chance.”
+The royal commission report said there was no plausible way Tarrant’s plans could have been detected “except by chance.”

 Gamal Fouda, the Imam of Al Noor mosque targeted by the shooter, said the report showed “institutional prejudice and unconscious bias” exists in government agencies.